dockstore/dockstore/_docs/for-developers.md

 ...
 ```

-Similarly, you can also host your file on a public google bucket and import it in the workflow descriptor like:
+Similarly, you can also host your file on a public google bucket and import it in the workflow descriptor like this:

 ```
 import "http://storage.googleapis.com/..."